DuLab-SYSU/Flu_B/README.md

 Code and data needed to reproduce the results in manuscript "Unraveling the mechanism behind the potential extinction of the B/Yamagata lineage of influenza B viruses"

 ./code includes:
 --PREDAC folder includes two subfolders BV and BY.
-BV includes python scripts to construct the antigenic prediction models for B/Victoria while BV includes python scripts to construct the antigenic prediction models for B/Yamagata.
+BV includes python scripts to construct the antigenic prediction models for B/Victoria while BY includes python scripts to construct the antigenic prediction models for B/Yamagata.
 --dynamic_model folder includes python scripts to construct the two-lineage transmission model for B/Victoria and B/Yamagata:
 ./flu_b_mcmc_parallel.py was used to estimiate the parameters by MCMC.
 ./flu_b_search_r0.py was used to determine the value of R0.